SATURDAY, JULY 4TH • 2020 • SAUVIE ISLAND, OREGON

 9:00AM: Kids race begins* tentative

 Relax after the race with some scrumptious island-fresh strawberry shortcake, icing pools, berry picking and shopping at the Pumpkin Patch, and some All-American grub with some hot dogs (and veggie dogs) compliments of the Pumpkin Patch Patio Cafe’.

-Medals to all half and full marathon, 8K and 5K finishers.
-Awards to the overall male and female winners and LOT’s of door prizes for ALL finishers after the race.
+Medals to all half and full marathon as well as the 10K and 5K finishers.
+Awards to age group winners and LOTS of door prizes for ALL finishers after the race.
 Awards will be handed out throughout the morning as people finish, so listen for announcements and your bib number!
 There will be no official awards ceremony due to the varied finish times, but we do have winners “cups” to be handed out to anyone that wins their age group!

 A common question leading up to the event is whether spectators and family can drive the course or come to the island after the race has started.
 Our best answers for these questions are as follows:

 • Spectators are NOT allowed to drive around the island while the race is going on.
 The roads aren’t completely closed, but traffic is only reserved for island residents.

 • Spectators CAN get onto the island after the race has started, but since the one bridge onto the island is just under 2 miles from the start line, you may have to wait awhile once the race gets going.
 We STRONGLY ADVISE all participants and spectators to make the trip out together to save gas, save space, and ease congestion!
 If you absolutely cannot do this, then you should probably arrive after 8am to assure easier access to the island.